SammyEnigma/gaming_os_tweaker/scripts/tools/README.md

 - KX Utility - <https://github.com/Faintsnow/HE/issues/5#issuecomment-1172197067>

 - Nvidia Control Panel - It's here if someone are unable to install from the driver into their system, not an actual helper tool.
   - If `nvcplui.exe` get a block message, it means you might have a ownership problem.
-I added a file inside called `ownership_fix.cmd` that should help with the problem.
+I added a file inside called `ownership_fix.ps1` that should help with the problem.

 - Low Audio Latency - <https://github.com/spddl/LowAudioLatency/releases>